tungbq/devops-toolkit/README.md

 ## Getting Started

-Use the provided execution script simplifies setup, execution and managing DevOps Toolkit.
+The provided execution script `devops-toolkit-cli` simplifies the setup, execution, and management of the DevOps Toolkit.

 ### 1. Install